hackforla/VRMS/README.md

 #### Step 1: Become a member of the repository Team

 Send your GitHub name to the project manager, or post it in the [VRMS Slack channel](https://hackforla.slack.com/archives/CRGH5HM0Q), and we'll add you as a member to the GitHub repository Team.
+Note: you should be added to both the VRMS and VRMS-write teams.

 Once you have accepted the GitHub invite (via email or in your GitHub notifications), please do the following: